UBC-MDS/HAM_R/README.md

 Our package intends to explore the pattern of missing values in users' dataset and also imputes the missing values using several methods.

 We decided to make this project because we have not found any package that handle both tasks in either R or Python.
-In R, we found *Amelia* and *vis_dat* package that only visualize the missing data and in Python we found *fancyimpute* that deals with missing value but does not have any visualization.
+In R, we found [Amelia](https://cran.r-project.org/web/packages/Amelia/Amelia.pdf) and [visdat](https://cran.r-project.org/web/packages/visdat/visdat.pdf) package that only visualize the missing data and in Python we found [fancyimpute](https://pypi.python.org/pypi/fancyimpute) that deals with missing value but does not have any visualization.
 We thought this would be better package for users who do not have much experience in data wrangling.

 ## Functions